2014–15 Montana Lady Griz basketball team

-The 2014–15 Montana Lady Griz basketball team represents the University of Montana during the 2014–15 NCAA Division I women's basketball season.
-The Lady Griz, led by thirty-seventh year head coach Robin Selvig, play their home games at Dahlberg Arena and were members of the Big Sky Conference.
-They finish the season 24–9, 14–4 in Big Sky play to win the Big Sky Regular Season Championship.
-They were also champions of the 2015 Big Sky Conference women's basketball tournament and earn an automatic trip to the 2015 NCAA Division I women's basketball tournament where they lost to Notre Dame in the first round.
+The 2014–15 Montana Lady Griz basketball team represented the University of Montana during the 2014–15 NCAA Division I women's basketball season.
+The Lady Griz, led by thirty-seventh year head coach Robin Selvig, played their home games at Dahlberg Arena and were members of the Big Sky Conference.
+They finished the season 24–9, 14–4 in Big Sky play to win the Big Sky Regular Season Championship.
+They were also champions of the 2015 Big Sky Conference women's basketball tournament and earned an automatic trip to the 2015 NCAA Division I women's basketball tournament, where they lost to Notre Dame in the first round.